 When the calendar moved to December this past weekend, my first thought was to leave sweet potatoes firmly planted in the past.
 In my mind, these root vegetables have a place at the Thanksgiving table, and that is about it.

-But the problem was, I had a stack of sweet potato recipes that I fully intended to enjoy in November but simply did not get around to.
+The problem was, I had a stack of sweet potato recipes that I fully intended to enjoy in November but simply did not get around to.
 Shelve them for next year, or get to baking?
-As you can see, I opted for the latter.
+Get to baking.

 This bread sunk a bit along the middle, and it was so moist I was initially concerned I failed to bake it until fully done.
 Turns out all was well, and I have been enjoying a slice for breakfast ever since.